iorchard/burrito_docs/source/install/install_powerflex_single_pfmp_node.rst

 Those extra disks will be used by PowerFlex SDS.

-A PFMP node will run 4 virtual machines so it needs more resources.
+A PFMP node will run four virtual machines so it needs more resources.
 Here is the minimum hardware spec. for a PFMP node.

 =========  ============ ============ ============ ===================